 But enjoying the autumn colors is just one of the many things to see and do in Acadia in October, an increasingly popular time to visit, when the reds, golds, yellows and browns of fall’s turning leaves complement the year-round pink of the park’s granite.

-Fall foliage in the Acadia region is at high to peak, according to the latest state of Maine’s weekly foliage report, as of Oct.
-14. It came too late for the Indigeneous Peoples’ weekend, but it’ll be a brilliant color show for those racing or watching the Mount Desert Island Marathon and Half Marathon, an annual October event canceled by the pandemic in 2020.
+Fall foliage in the Acadia region is at high to peak generally in mid-October, according to the NPS.
+It could be a brilliant color show for those racing or watching the Mount Desert Island Marathon and Half Marathon, an annual October event canceled by the pandemic in 2020 and back on for Oct.
+17 in 2021.

 Here’s a list of top things to see and do in and around Acadia in October: